-- Establish a secure, standardized electronic customs clearance system that facilitates expedited customs processes and clearance, and ensures interoperability.
-These systems permit tracking of shipments in real time and detect anomalies and potential fraud. - Establish a secure maritime single window system that integrates with other port operation systems, including those related to CITES controls, to facilitate electronic submission of documents for port users through a single entry point, for expedited clearance of ships, crew, passengers and cargo. - Establish an electronic system for issuing CITES permits (for CITES Member Parties), to deter use of forged documentation.
-In addition, consider its integration with other port operation systems.
+- .1 Establish a secure, standardized electronic customs clearance system that facilitates expedited customs processes and clearance, and ensures interoperability.
+These systems permit tracking of shipments in real time and detect anomalies and potential fraud. - .2 Establish a secure maritime single window system that integrates with other port operation systems, including those related to CITES controls, to facilitate electronic submission of documents for port users through a single entry point, for expedited clearance of ships, crew, passengers and cargo. - .3 Establish an electronic system for issuing CITES permits (for CITES Member Parties), to deter use of forged documentation.
+In addition, consider its integration with maritime single window among other associated port systems.